zhousarah/azure-compute-docs/articles/impact-reporting/ViewImpactInsights.md

 #### [Portal](#tab/portal/)
 1. Go to the Azure Impact Reporting Portal.
 Look for your subscription and select the date range.
     ![image](images/ImpactReportingPortal.png)
-2. Navigate to the bottom of the page to view the insights generated from the impacts.
-The tabular view will show the count of the insights for each of the resource name.
+2. To view the insights generated from the impacts, navigate to the bottom of the page.
+The tabular view shows the count of the insights for each of the resource name.
     ![image](images/Insights.png)
-3. Click on the insights count to see recommended actions for each of the insights
+3. Select the insight count to see recommended actions for each of the insights
     ![image](images/Recommended_Insights.png)

 ---